A day trip to Himeji Japan (and why you need to visit)

 Visiting Himeji Castle

 Himeji Castle is the most beautiful during the cherry blossom season.
-We visited in April and got there on a rainy day but still the caste and the gardens looked stunning and we managed to take some really beautiful photos.
+We visited in April and got there on a rainy day, but still the caste and the gardens looked stunning, and we managed to take some gorgeous photos.

 Enter through the Otemon Gate and make your way towards the Main Keen.
 At the Main Keep, you can purchase your ticket and head up to the staircase.
 Find information about ticket prices and opening times for the Himeji Castle on this website.